Looking for the best memory cards for GoPro Hero 8? We have put together a short guide to help you get the most out of

 To ensure your camera reaches its full potential, we want to make sure you’re kitted out with the best memory cards.
-There are several cards that work well, so to help you out, we have rounded up the best memory cards for the GoPro Hero 8.
-Check them out below!
+There are several cards that work well, so to help you out, we have rounded up the best memory cards for the GoPro Hero 8:

 The SanDisk Extreme line is a great choice for use in any of GoPro’s latest models.
 This card has been officially recommended by GoPro in their Works with GoPro Guide.
 Specifically designed for action cameras, ultra-fast read and write speeds of up to 160MB/s and 90MB/s, means you can make the most out of your device’s abilities.
 Available here.

 Looking for a high-quality card that won’t break the bank?
 Then the MyMemory V30 PRO is the card for you.
 With speeds up to 100MB/s, this card offers a great balance of speed and capacity, at just a fraction of the price of other cards.
 The V30 PRO provides astonishing performance and reliability, so you can be confident that each memory will be safe.
 Available here.

 With a capacity of 256GB, you can get the most out of your action camera by storing more content than ever before.
 Gone are the days when you had to switch out cards in the middle of shooting.
-Plus, the Kingston Canvas React is designed to be as fast as you are, capturing 4K video or taking stunning burst-mode photos when the action does not stop.
+Plus, the SanDisk Extreme Plus is designed to be as fast as you are, capturing 4K video or taking stunning burst-mode photos when the action does not stop.
 Available here.